-Have you ever enabled VoiceOver on your iPhone or iPad either by accident or out of curiosity of what it was like and then had all the drama in the world trying to turn it back off again?
+Have you ever enabled VoiceOver on your iPhone or iPad either by accident or out of curiosity, and then couldn’t figure out how to disable it?
+In this tutorial, we will show you how to turn VoiceOver off and regain control of your device.

 Those who aren’t used to VoiceOver and how it works probably ended up in this boat while trying to turn it off because the typical instinct of an iPhone user is to tap on a button or icon they see to use it.

 On the other hand, with VoiceOver enabled, tapping on a button or icon just makes your iPhone spit out a ton of Siri voices that narrate everything you do on your device aloud.
 So, one might get frustrated while trying to figure out how to turn it back off.

 The way VoiceOver works is when you tap on something, iOS will read aloud what it is you’ve tapped on, and then you will need to double-tap on the item to invoke its function.

 The feature is designed for those who can’t see well, and that’s why it’s so loud and obnoxious to those of us who don’t need it.
 So, what do you do to disable the feature if you don’t want it turned on anymore?
 It’s quite simple, really.

 How to disable VoiceOver

 If you have VoiceOver turned on, then you should notice a bounding box around anything you select on your device.
 In this case, we’re on the Home Screen, and the bounding box is on the App Store app:

 The Home Screen is where we’re going to begin this tutorial since it’s a great place to start.
 Without further ado, follow these steps: